Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [x] Move readme online entirely, just keeping basic info that won’t change in the Shortcut?
 - [ ] Show full documentation on first run (and how to find it again)
 	- Nice example documentation in the BART shortcut
+- [ ] Have a way to permanently exclude folders from the list that appears when you choose New File.
+- [ ] Consider including the Evernote link for Evernote notes.
+This will be involved and kind of hacky, as it’s got to search for the note name in Evernote.
+Luckily I already created the mechanism to do so, but it’s kind of cumbersome for the user.
+I’ve also considered writing a separate shortcut for this purpose

 ### Similar products
 - [MarkDownload](https://forum.obsidian.md/t/markdownload-markdown-web-clipper/173)